Ceramic Dictionary

 THE WOOD NEEDED TO COMPLETE THE MOLD.

 The wood should be sandpapered and varnished to protect it from the dampness of the clay.
-The clay has to be taken out before it is dry, as it will shrink in every direction and break.
+The clay has to be taken out before it is dry, as otherwise it will shrink in every direction and break.
 The mold was designed to solve this problem so it is completely dismountable, each part can be taken out separately.
 Work out the measurements you need, taking into account the sizes of the tiles you use in relation to the shrinking of the clay when drying and firing.

 1) 5 separate pieces of wood for the mold. a) 2 side walls, b) 2 end walls c) the floor.